-Optimisation in deregulated electricity markets – Australian experience
+Optimisation in deregulated electricity markets: Australian experience

-There are six kinds of optimization processes that are conducted in deregulated electricity markets in Australia which are all conducted with generally weak relationships across the supply chain.
+There are six kinds of optimisation processes that are conducted in deregulated electricity markets in Australia which are all conducted with generally weak relationships across the supply chain.
 These are described as generation planning, transmission planning, distribution planning and demand side (customer) planning, fuel supply planning and emission abatement planning.
 This is further complicated by certificate schemes for large and small scale renewable energy technologies.
-The talk will seek to describe the optimization methods applied within each process, the current mechanisms applied for the integration of these planning processes which could potentially optimise the whole electricity supply chain, share anecdotes of how and where this integration process has broken down in the past, and speculate on how integrated planning across multiple entities could be made more effective having regard to future uncertainties.
+The talk will seek to describe the optimisation methods applied within each process, the current mechanisms applied for the integration of these planning processes which could potentially optimise the whole electricity supply chain, share anecdotes of how and where this integration process has broken down in the past, and speculate on how integrated planning across multiple entities could be made more effective having regard to future uncertainties.